D-GNTDWI/unswstudent/README.md

 //18 Feb 2021

-    //18 days before my first course starts
+    //"18 days before my first course ZZEN9201 starts.

-    //"I will be using 'DinelliTech' for anonymity.
+    //I will be using 'DinelliTech' for anonymity.
 I am studying Cyber Security at UNSW and the repository is my diary.

     //I trust this content may be of use to others.
 Please consider that your actions affect others for better or worse.
 Support each other with compassion and kindness.